justlark/gempost/README.md

 server like [Agate](https://github.com/mbrubeck/agate) to actually serve your capsule over the Gemini protocol.

+You can add new posts to your gemlog by creating a `.gmi` file in the `./posts/` directory with an accompanying `.yaml` file with the same filename.
+See [examples/metadata.yaml](./examples/metadata.yaml) for an example of all the different values you can set in the YAML metadata file.
+Only some are required.

+You can add new static content to your site (anything that's not your gemlog) by putting it in the `./static/` directory.

+You can customize the index page and post page templates in the `./templates/` directory from their defaults.
+They use the [Tera](https://keats.github.io/tera/) text templating language, which is similar to the popular Jinja templating language.
+See the [Templates](#templates) section below for a list of all the variables that are available inside these template.

 ## Examples

 - See [examples/index.tera](./examples/index.tera) for an example of an index